 - What rules you are expected to follow – these vary widely so look carefully, especially if you have pets, RVs, are a smoker or can’t live without your BBQ.
 Other rules may also impact you, ranging from lawn care to the color of your home, garage door or mailbox.

-If you need a little help digesting your condo or HOA documents, you can run a free Eli Report!
+If you need a little help digesting your condo or HOA documents, you can sign up and run a free Eli Report!
 We use artificial intelligence to extract what matters and let you navigate directly to critical issues.